 - The best service you can do is direct your thoughts to God.
 Think about God every minute.

 - Everything is the will of God, but Maya prevents you from realizing that everything is the will of God.
-He gave us eyes, ears, nose, mouth, wisdom so that we can use them to reach God.
+He gave us eyes, ears, noses, mouths, and wisdom so we can use them to reach God.

 - The best form of worship is to worship God in all forms.

-- You must accept all people, and you must see the Lord in them.
+- You must accept all people and see the Lord in them.